 Basis of accounting: The expenditures for each of the federal financial assistance programs are presented on the accrual basis of accounting for the Authority's fiscal year.
 Such expenditures are recognized following, as applicable, either the cost principles in OMB Circular A-87, Cost Principles for State and Local and Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-In accordance with the Uniform Guidance, the Authority did not apply or use the 10 percent de minimis cost rate as defined by the Uniform Guidance for the period ending June 30, 2018.
+In accordance with the Uniform Guidance, the Authority did not apply or use the 10 percent de minimis cost rate as defined by the Uniform Guidance for the period ending June 30, 2019.

-Loan and loan guarantees-Transportation Infrastructure Finance and Innovation Act (TIFIA): The United States Department of Transportation provided a secured loan to the Authority of \$282 million to pay or reimburse a portion of the 183 South Toll Project.
-The secured loan agreement was entered into pursuant to the provisions of TIFIA, and the loan will be repaid with toll revenues from the Toll System.
+Loan and loan guarantees-Transportation Infrastructure Finance and Innovation Act (TIFIA): The United States Department of Transportation provided a secured loan to the Authority of \$282,220,885 to pay or reimburse a portion of the 183 South Toll Project and \$46,940,400 for the Manor Expressway 290E Phase III.
+The secured loan agreements were entered into pursuant to the provisions of TIFIA, and the loans will be repaid with toll revenues from the Toll System.